kkumarmohit/deel-home-task/README.md

 2. **Build and Push**: Builds the Docker image and pushes it to Azure Container Registry.
 3. **Deploy**: Deploys the application to Azure Container Instance using Bicep templates.

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request.

-## Contact

-For any questions or issues, please contact [kkumarmohit@gmail.com](kkumarmohit@gmail.com).

 ## Features

 - Reverse IP Endpoint: Returns the client's IP address and its reversed version.